 Membership is as per Decision 15 (EC-72), decision of the President and terms of reference established by the Task Force according to Resolution 11 (Cg-18):

-Vice-President of WMO (Co-Chair): [to be completed]
+First Vice-President of WMO (Chair)

 (a) Presidents and vice-presidents of regional associations;

-(b) Interested EC members: [to be completed];
+(b) Members of the Executive Council:

+Mr Luca BAIONE, Dr Guillermo BAIGORRIA, Mr Kenneth GRAHAM, Mr Hesham TAHOUN, Ms Chin Ling WONG and Dr Hee-Dong YOO;

 (c) Representatives of technical commissions and the Research Board.

-Task Force on the review of the election process for the Secretary-General, Vice Presidents and members of the Executive Council as well as the terms of appointment of the Deputy Secretary-General and Assistant Secretary-General (as requested by Resolution 7/2 (Cg-19))Chair: …
+Task Force on the review of the election rules and [Chen] process for the Secretary-General, WMO President and [Campbell/Secretariat] Vice-Presidents and members of the Executive Council as well as the terms of appointment of the Deputy Secretary-General and Assistant Secretary-General (as requested by Resolution 7/2 (Cg-19))

+Third Vice-President of WMO (Chair)

+Members: Mr Moegamat Ishaam ABADER, Prof. Gerhard ADRIAN, Mr Pablo Daniel CABRERA, Dr David GIKUNGU, Mr Kenneth GRAHAM, Dr Zhenlin CHEN, Dr Andrew JOHNSON and Dr Hee-Dong YOO

-Membership: …Selection committees
+Selection committees

 IMO Prize Selection Committee (Rule 7 of the Rules of Procedure for the Executive Council (WMO-No. 1256))

-[4 EC members] Prof. Penny Endersby, Prof. Dwikorita Karnawati, Dr Mrutyunjay Mohapatra, Ms Diane Campbell
+Prof. Dwikorita Karnawati (Chair), Dr Mrutyunjay Mohapatra, Ms Diane Campbell and Prof. Dr Christof Appenzeller

 Young Scientists Award Selection Committee (Rule 2.7 of the Rules of Procedure for the Executive Council (WMO-No. 1256))

-[4 EC members] Dr Albert Martis, Dr Adérito Aramuge, Dr Arlene Laing Mr Miguel Ángel López González
+Dr Albert Martis (Chair), Prof. Dr Christof APPENZELLER, Dr Arlene Laing and Prof. Dwikorita KARNAWATI

 Vaisala Award Selection Committee (Rule 2.7 of the Rules of Procedure for the Executive Council (WMO-No. 1256))

-[3 EC members and president of the Infrastructure Commission] Dr Mrutyunjay Mohapatra (Chair), Mr Simplice Tchinda Tazo, Dr Elena Mateescu, Mr Michel Jean (president, INFCOM)
+Dr Mrutyunjay Mohapatra (Chair), Dr David Gikungu , Dr Elena Mateescu, Mr Michel Jean (president, INFCOM)

 Audit and Oversight Committee Membership Selection Committee (Rule 9 of the Rules of Procedure for the Executive Council (WMO-No. 1256))

-[3 EC members] [to be completed]
+Members will be appointed at the next session of the Council.

 _______